python-discord/bot/tests/README.md

 ### Writing independent tests

-When writing unit tests, it's really important to make sure each test that you write runs independently from all of the other tests.
+When writing unit tests, it's really important to make sure that each test that you write runs independently from all of the other tests.
 This both means that the code you write for one test shouldn't influence the result of another test and that if one tests fails, the other tests should still run.

 The basis for this is that when you write a test method, it should really only test a single aspect of the thing you're testing.
 This often means that you do not write one large test that tests "everything" that can be tested for a function, but rather that you write multiple smaller tests that each test a specific branch/path/condition of the function under scrutiny.